Women's swimming & diving vs. Johns Hopkins, Jan. 25, 2012 (Photos by Phil Hoffmann)

 Morrison would enter the coaching ranks in 1991 as an assistant swimming coach at Washington & Lee where he helped coach four NCAA Division III All-Americans.
 He also assisted with the school's 1992 water polo team that won the Division III Eastern Championship and served as the interim golf coach.

-Morrison and his wife, Amy, have a 14-year-old son, John, and a 10-year-old daughter, Avery Grace.
+Morrison and his wife, Amy, have a 15-year-old son, John, and an 11-year-old daughter, Avery Grace.